tanveerisonline/personal-portfolio-website/README.md

 This project is [MIT](./LICENSE) licensed.

 _NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._#� �p�o�r�t�f�o�l�i�o�-�r�e�s�p�o�n�s�i�v�e�-�w�e�b�s�i�t�e�
+You can also use [any other license](https://choosealicense.com/licenses/) if you wish.
-�
-�#� �p�e�r�s�o�n�a�l�-�p�o�r�t�f�o�l�i�o�-�w�e�b�s�i�t�e�
-�
-�